gldoyle/remotesensing/Modules.md

 https://gldoyle.users.earthengine.app/view/spectral

 ### Questions to consider:
 1. What are the differences you notice between the spectral signature of a feature like burned land vs water?
+(Hint: there are two bands that show two distinct patterns)
-2. Which bands change the most between before the wildfire and after the wildfire in the burned areas?
+2. Which (two) bands change the most between before the wildfire and after the wildfire in the burned areas?

 ## Using Band Ratios to Detect Burn Scars